neil-rti/ros2_mp_latency/README.md

 test configuration: quantity and type of each test process.
 Example launch files are provided that use environment variables to set the command line options, or these may be set directly in the launch file.
-For example, a test that runs a SOURCE-->PROCESS-->SINK test configuration using the 100 byte data size may be launch with the example launch file as:
+For example, a test that runs a SOURCE-->WORK-->SINK test configuration using the 100 byte data size may be launch with the example launch file as:
 ```bash
   ros2 launch mp_latency/launch/mplat_ser_n.py